novalmahardhika/Binar-FSW1/challenge-03/README.md

 - cd Binar-FSW1
 - cd challenge-03
 - code .
+- open terminal and write 'npm i or install'
 - open terminal and write 'npm run dev'
 - next u can hit endpoint using postman with 'features' above
 ```